emmahewson/mp1_batala_bangor/README.md

 * An embedded YouTube video player featuring Batala Bangor playing as part of the Notting Hill Carnival with Batala Mundo.
 * The player is designed not to autoplay so the user is not surprised by sudden video or audio.
-* The player has bespoke sizing which adjusts on different screen sizes.
+* The player has bespoke, responsive sizing which adjusts on different screen sizes.
 * The player has built in features such as play controls, a full screen button and volume control to give the user full control of the video.